-- 1. To hurry after; to earnestly desire; to rush toward (the day of God).
-Keeping his eyes upon that terrible day of judgment is to arouse him to live a holy and godly life.
-If he takes his eyes off that day, if he fails to direct his life toward the day of God, then he will most likely slip into unholiness and ungodliness. - 2.
+- 1. To hurry after; to earnestly desire; to rush toward (the Day of God).
+Keeping - 2.
 To rush the coming of Christ; to cause the day of God to come sooner.
 The believer has a part in bringing about the eternal kingdom of God.
 How?
 By living more holy and godly lives so that more people will more readily be attracted to Christ.
 The more they see Christ in us-His presence and power carrying us through the trials and temptations of life, the more they are going to want Christ and His power in their lives.
 When people see these things, the things for which they long, they will be attracted to Christ much quicker.
 The result will be more souls for Christ.
 Therefore, the way we are to speed up the day of God is to live more dynamic lives for Christ.